A Natural Adaptive Process for Collective Decision-Making: The Result

-\begin{remark} Rather than letting only a single voter decide on the pairwise comparison between the two randomly drawn balls, it is possible to ask all voters which alternative they prefer and replace the alternative which is less preferred by a \emph{majority} of voters.
-This variant is equivalent to the original process for a single voter with intransitive preferences (given by the majority relation of the entire population of voters) and converges to a so-called C1 maximal lottery of the preference profile \citep[see][for a comparison of maximal lottery schemes]{BBS20a}.
-Randomized voting rules based on Markov chains defined via the pairwise majority relation have been studied in the literature on tournament solutions \citep[see, e.g.,][]{Lasl97a,BBH15a}. \end{remark}
+\begin{remark}[Majority voting] Rather than letting only a single voter decide on the pairwise comparison between the two randomly drawn balls, it is possible to ask all voters which alternative they prefer and replace the alternative which is less preferred by a \emph{majority} of voters.
+This variant is equivalent to the original process for a single voter with possibly intransitive preferences (given by the majority relation of the entire population of voters) and converges to a so-called C1 maximal lottery of the preference profile \citep[see][for more information on C1 maximal lotteries]{BBS20a}. \end{remark}

-\begin{remark} When the initial distribution of balls in the urn is uniform and remains fixed (i.e., no balls are replaced over time), then the empirical distribution of winners converges to the lottery returned by the proportional Borda rule \citep[see, e.g.,][]{Barb79b,Heck03a}.
+\begin{remark}[Static or growing urn] When the initial distribution of balls in the urn is uniform and remains fixed (i.e., no balls are replaced over time), then the empirical distribution of winners converges to the lottery returned by the \emph{proportional Borda rule} \citep[see, e.g.,][]{Barb79b,Heck03a}.\footnote{The proportional Borda rule assigns to each alternative a probability that is proportional to its Borda score.
+For example, for one voter with lexicographic preferences over $a$, $b$, and $c$, the Borda scores are $2$, $1$, and $0$, respectively.
+The proportional Borda rule thus returns the lottery $(\nicefrac23, \nicefrac13,0)$.} This rule violates Condorcet-consistency and Pareto efficiency.
+It can put probability $\frac{1}{d}$ on Pareto-dominated alternatives and almost as little as $\frac{1}{d}$ on Condorcet winners for large numbers of voters \citep{BLR21b}.
 When adding a new ball labeled with the winning alternative rather than replacing the losing one (i.e., the number of balls increases over time), neither the relative distribution in the urn nor the temporal average converges (see \Cref{sec:relatedwork}). \end{remark}